maxlanceund/equal-system/README.md

 Philosophical inquiry: Does meaning have a limit?
 ↓
 Limit Theory of Meaning (foundational logic)
 ↓
+The Imperative (the structure that tries to extend meaning beyond the interval) ↓
 Equal System (institutional design: Shared Subsistence + Private Property) ↓